Prostate Artery Embolization (PAE) in Los Angeles

 Finally, relief from benign prostatic hyperplasia.

-Patients walking in park after prostate artery embolization
+Patients walking on the beach after prostate artery embolization (PAE) in Los Angeles

-Get relief from benign prostatic hyperplasia.
+Get relief from benign prostatic hyperplasia with prostate artery embolization (PAE) in Los Angeles.
 At ProVascularMD, we provide prostate artery embolization to help you overcome the life-limiting urinary symptoms of benign prostatic hyperplasia.
 Read this quick overview from our prostate specialists to learn more about prostate artery embolization, how it works, and what to expect when you undergo treatment.
 If you have any further questions about prostate artery embolization or benign prostatic hyperplasia, get in touch with us at ProVascularMD in Los Angeles or our other Southern California locations.
 We look forward to hearing from you.

 Prostate artery embolization specialist Dr. Michael Lalezarian in Los Angeles, California